 2. Identify, prioritize, and contact buyers:

 a.
 Identify and prioritize appropriate investors.
-SVR's team has years of experience that enable us to recognize which people, firms, and corporations may have an interest in investing in your company.
+SV's team has years of experience that enable us to recognize which people, firms, and corporations may have an interest in investing in your company.

 b.
 Contact appropriate targets and deliver the first round of materials.

 c.
 Coordinate and negotiate non-disclosure agreements, follow-up with interested targets, and deliver the next round of materials (this round typically includes the full Business Plan)

 3. Solicit and evaluate initial expressions of interest: